When Christian Women Hurt Christian Women

 I’ve talked to women who are finally free from their abusive partner, but they are scared of making the same mistake.
 They want someone who will know them.
 The REAL woman they are.
 They don’t want the pressure to become someone different just to please someone else.

-When Women Hurt Other Women
+When Christian Women Hurt Christian Women

 One of the most destructive books for Christian women on the market is Created to Be His Help Meet by Debi Pearl.